DripDropz/Voting/CCv4/criteria.md

 *Candidate Voting/Election hosted by [DripDropz](https://dripdropz.io)*
 ***

+While engaging at Catalyst Circle version 4, the elected representatives will serve a six-month term at their elected seat.
+During this time, the representatives will explore and establish communications and coordination with their represented groups as well as to other representatives and groups.

+**The Circle exists to fulfill the following goals:**

+* Facilitate communication, coordination and collaboration between the various Cardano communities that are represented, and to the extent possible those communities that are not represented.
+* Interact and Coordinate different Sub-Circles so that the circle is responsive to the whole community and can build on the strengths of different communities .
+* Communicate if, and when, there is a violation of the community code of conduct
+* Suggest improvements on plans and processes that shape Project Catalyst.
+* Define the election process for any following Circle & sub circle representatives and/or participants

 **Each Member of the Circle Should:**

 * Be well-connected across one or more communities within the Cardano or Catalyst space.
 * Represent the interests of the communities you come from and be able to provide your community's perspective rather than a personal opinion.
 * Exercise logic and reason when rendering judgements about matters that come before the Circle.
 * Familiarize other members with the projects, activities, aims, hopes, and concerns of your communities.
 * As appropriate, introduce proposals into the Circle's agenda that directly respond to or provide a solution for one of the Circle's commonly identified problems.
 * Inform your communities about initiatives of the Circle by supporting large and small community events such as Twitter Spaces, Hangouts, etc.

 **In addition, the following criteria outline the minimums that must be met by interested individuals in order to be eligible to be a Circle representative:**

 * Regularly attend the 2-hour Catalyst Circle meeting every two weeks and to the extent possible, participate in the bi-weekly working group meetings to address specific issues.
 * Work with your community, sub circle, and other Circle reps to maintain an agile backlog list to track issues between meetings
 * Provide input and comment on Circle agenda issues ahead of time
 * Maintain awareness of the interests and concerns of your communities
 * Disseminate the Circle’s outputs transparently and accessibly